DavidWells/serverless-workshop/_instructor/events/sns/sns-basic/README.md

 # Basic SNS Example

-This example shows how we can use SNS topics for consuming events.
+This example shows how we can use SNS topics and Lambda functions for consuming events.

-In this example the serverless framework automatically creates the sns topics for you.
+In this basic example the serverless framework automatically creates the sns topic for you.

-See the advanced example for using existing sns topics.
+See the advanced example for how to subscribe to existing sns topics.

 <!-- AUTO-GENERATED-CONTENT:START (TOC) -->
 - [Lesson Steps](#lesson-steps)